bodeolukolu/GBSapp/ReadMe.md

 - Captures and codes variable dosage/copy number in paleopolyploids.
 - Can restrict variants call to single copy sequences (i.e. multi-locus variant/paralog test and filtering).
 - Additional haplotype-based filtering (useful for targeted sequencing of single locus variants).
-- Generates microhaplotypesor multi-SNP markers and their sequence context.
+- Generates microhaplotypes (multi-SNP) markers
+- Sequence context of variants
+- Dynamic unbiased down-sampling on locus-by-locus basis (preserving allelic ratios).
 - Easy to learn, and use.

 ## Contents